-The PRSI-Free Allowance remains at €127 per week (per individual employment) for employees with weekly reckonable pay of more than €352 in Classes A and H, and at €26 for all employees in Classes B, C and D. The allowance does not apply to the Health Contribution or the employer's share of PRSI.
-In other words, in Class A it applies to the calculation of the 4% employee Social Insurance deduction, but not to the Health Contribution.
-The allowance is non-cumulative, so it only applies for weeks of insurable employment in which PRSI is payable (see "holiday pay" on page 12).
+The PRSI-Free Allowance remains at €127 per week (per individual employment) for employees with weekly reckonable pay of more than €352 in Classes A and H, and at €26 for all employees in Classes B, C and D. The allowance is non-cumulative, so it only applies for weeks of insurable employment in which PRSI is payable (see "holiday pay" on page 12).
 Remember that this allowance does not alter the gross reckonable weekly pay threshold that determines the appropriate contribution subclass.